Blue-and-black tanager: Description

-The blue-and-black tanager is an average-sized species for its genus, with an mean length of 13 cm and mass of 18 g.
+The blue-and-black tanager is an average-sized species for its genus, with a mean length of 13 cm and mass of 18 g.
 It shows slight sexual dimorphism, with females being slightly duller than males.
 Adult males are mainly cobalt blue with a black mask.
 The wing and tail feathers are black with blue edges.
 Subadults are mostly gray, but have black wings, tails, and lores.
 The bill is very short compared to other species of Tangara.
 The iris is brown, the bill is black, and the feet are wine gray.

 The blue-and black tanager may be confused with the masked flowerpiercer, but can be distinguished its brown eye, more extensive black on the wing, and shorter and thicker bill.
 Populations of the subspecies atrocoerulea may also be confused with the golden-naped tanager, but can be distinguished by their blacker back and lack of cinnamon underparts.